-A three-year diploma course in ophthalmic dispensing – leading to the ABDO Level 6 FBDO qualification.
+The three-year diploma course in ophthalmic dispensing leads to the ABDO Level 6 FBDO qualification.

 The course is three years and prepares students for the fellowship diploma examinations (FBDO).
 The course is made up of units of work, assignment questions, block release study and practice-based learning.

 The Fellowship Dispensing Diploma course is based around the ABDO Syllabus and the GOC Core Curriculum for Dispensing Opticians.
 Both of these documents are available on request from the appropriate body.

 Theory in Ophthalmic Dispensing, Advanced Theory of Ophthalmic Lenses, Abnormal Ocular Conditions and Standards of Practice, Ocular Anatomy, Paediatric Dispensing and Communication.

 For an information pack with details of the next intake, fees, deadline and an application form contact us by telephone, fax, email, post or via the ABDO College website.

 The diploma course is for trainee dispensing opticians working in optical practice in the UK, Ireland or overseas who are interested in advancing their optical knowledge but do not want to achieve a university degree.

 Yes.
 It is essential that you are working in practice and involved in a comprehensive variety of tasks in order to gain the necessary practical experience.
 You need a supervisor and the support of your employer.